 The 21.8-Mile Lake View Trail at Diamond Valley Lake

-I arrived at about 11:15 AM and had a goal of finishing by 6:15 PM.
+On my first visit, I arrived at about 11:15 AM with the goal of finishing by 6:15 PM.
 The person who took my money at the marina ($9 for parking and $2 for a trail pass) told me that the marina closed at 6:45 PM.
-I figured that my timing would be good if I could hit my goal.
+No problem.

 This is a “no body-contact reservoir” so there is no swimming, but you can launch your boat or rent one from the marina if you want to spend the day on the water.

-I never really think about mountain lions when I see these signs, but I started thinking about them toward the end of my day.
-I only saw seven other people on the trail all day, and there are many remote spots that had me looking over my shoulder.
+I never really think about mountain lions when I see these signs, but I started thinking about them toward the end of my first visit.
+Adding up both days, I probably saw fewer than 10 other people out on the trail, and only a few cyclists on the far side of the lake.
+There were a few remote spots that had me looking over my shoulder.

 There are mile markers along the trail so you can keep track of your progress.

-By the time I reached the helipad, I wished that a helicopter would come pick me up.
+When I reached the helipad on my first visit, I was ready for a helicopter to come pick me up.
+Wishful thinking.